Band Wagon (album): Background and recording

-Suzuki's fellow Happy End bandmate Takashi Matsumoto wrote the lyrics to all of the songs.
+Suzuki's Happy End bandmate Takashi Matsumoto wrote the lyrics to all of the songs on Band Wagon.
 Matsumoto said that Suzuki gave him free rein, and that he wrote the lyrics a bit like the ones he had written for their former band.
 Because he was recording in America, Suzuki would convey a song to Matsumoto in Japan, such as the melodies and number of words he wanted, via long-distance telephone call, then wait about a week for Matsumoto to relay the lyrics to him the same way.
 The lyricist said him doing this for just the lyrics to only a single song would incur a phone bill of ¥50,000 to ¥60,000.
+Suzuki cited his Happy End bandmate Eiichi Ohtaki as his vocal role model, saying his work helped him explore and discover his own singing style.
+"I felt that if I could combine my guitar playing with a vocal line, the result would be something interesting."